scipy-conference/scipy_proceedings/papers/chris_drake/chris_drake.rst

 or an ``And`` of ``Or`` clauses (CNF).
 DNF expressions are also called "covers", and are important in both two-level and multi-level logic minimization.
-CNF expressions play a very important role in satisfiability.
+CNF expressions play an important role in satisfiability.
 We will briefly cover both of these topics in subsequent sections.

 Visualization